 The truth you might not have heard is that it does not matter how long you’ve been doing it if you’re not doing it well……You’ll fail.

 While we’re more familiar with marketing than we do about health as marketers, we also know there are some marketing blunders we should always avoid.

-For instance, I’m much aware that under no circumstance is it allowed to take two different types of anti-malaria tablet at once.
-While most of you may be nodding in agreement, few mistakes are sweeping the social media arena which many of you may not be so aware of.
+For instance, I’m much aware that under no circumstance is it allowed to take two different types of anti-malaria tablets at once.
+While most of you may be nodding in agreement, a few mistakes are sweeping the social media arena which many of you may not be so aware of.

 Before I get to the main points of this post, I want you to understand that making mistakes on social media is often easier than you think.

-However, most of these mistakes won’t often lead to a disaster that will destroy your brand but what will happen is that it will often make your readers to shake their head in disappointment and then leave without telling you.
+However, most of these mistakes won’t often lead to a disaster that will destroy your brand but what will happen is that it will often make your readers shake their heads in disappointment and then leave without telling you.

 And believe me; once they’re out due to such mistakes, you’ve lost them forever.

 With that out of the way, let’s get started.

 Top 7 Social Media Mistakes You Should Avoid Like a Plague